akshaybabloo/UnrealEngine_4_Notes/README.md

-# UnrealEngine-4-notes
+# UnrealEngine 4
-UnrealEngine 4 Notes
+UnrealEngine 4 using Blueprint visual scripting system.

 > Note 1: This project is developed on Mac OSX 10.11.2 using UnrealEngine 4.10.1.
 It should work on Windows as well :ok_hand:.

+> Note 2: Notes shown below may contain few lines from the original [UnrealEngine Documentation](https://docs.unrealengine.com).

 ## 1 Requirements